Future Proof Your Marketing Operations: Save your spot here.

 email marketers examining CTAs

-You will want to include a CTA in every marketing material you create.
+You will want to include a CTA in all marketing materials you create.
 It’s an awesome way to wrap up that social media post.
 Or, add one to the bottom of your promotional email to encourage website visits.
 Even on your home page, you don’t want visitors to your website to wonder “what’s next?” once they leave your domain.
-A clear and concise call to action directs your audience on exactly what their next action needs to be.
+A clear and concise call to action directs your audience to exactly what their next step should be.

 Creating effective CTAs can be tricky.
-You might be tempted to revert to phrases like “click here”, “buy now”, or “learn more” all of the time.
-However, these are overused and can lead to bored users who opt not to take any action.
+You might be tempted to revert to phrases like “click here,” “buy now,” or “learn more” all the time.
+However, these CTAs are overused and can lead to bored users who opt not to take any action.

 Another key to creating a great CTA is making it fit your brand.
 Think about the tone of your brand and your marketing material.
-Your CTAs should reflect its vibe – whether it be serious and somber or light and playful.
+Your CTAs should reflect its vibe, whether that’s serious and somber or light and playful.

 When creating CTAs, ask yourself, “What do I want my audience to do?”
 Do you want them to visit your website or check out fresh blog post content?
 Do you want them to order a new product or sign up for a trial?
 Choose your verbiage carefully to guide them through your desired journey.